a-nnza-r/DjangoWebApplication/README.md

 ## Measuring Fuzzer Efficiency

-A separate script, `fuzzer/DjangoGreyboxFuzzerEfficiencyMeasure.py`, is provided to measure the time spent on mutation and execution during a fuzzing run.
+For Django, a separate script, `fuzzer/DjangoGreyboxFuzzerEfficiencyMeasure.py`, is provided to measure the time spent on mutation and execution during a fuzzing run.
 This script is a modified version of the main fuzzer.

 To run the efficiency measurement: